Saptarshi-max/saptarshi-max.github.io/index.md

 <img src="/images/Image_lake.jpeg" alt="just my pic" align="right"  width="600" height ="1000" />
 <i class="fa fa-microchip fa-2x fa-pull-left fa-border" style="color: #4FB1BA
 ;"></i>
-I am a C++ Programmer, I write scripts for both Desktop and Embedded Platforms.
+I am an Embedded Software Developer, I write scripts for both Desktop and Embedded Platforms.
+A large portion of my work is centric around C and C++.
+However there are other softwares I have to use often  ....
 Few of the Embedded Platforms I have worked with are :
 <ul>
 <li> STM32 series </li>
 <li> TMC4C123 </li>